webengineer/django-fabfile/README.rst

   3. To mount backup specify needed values in [mount_backups] section of fabfile.cfg, specify instance_id and region in [main] section.
      Then run:
           fab -f backup.py mount_snapshot
+  4. To backup all instances in all regions, which tagged with some tag ('Earmarking':'production' for example), add this tags to [main] section of fabfile.cfg and run: fab -f backup.py backup_instances_by_regions
+  5. To purge old snapshots in all regions, run: fab -f backup.py trim_snapshots_for_regions